-How Can Businesses Accurately Calculate Import Duties Using the China HTS Code?
+How to Accurately Calculate Import Duties with China HTS Code

 When you’re importing goods from China, accurately calculating import duties can make a big difference to your bottom line.
-The Harmonized Tariff System (HTS) code plays a key role here.
+China HTS code plays a key role here.
 It’s a standardized system that helps classify products, which in turn determines the duty rate you’ll pay.

 Getting the right HTS code ensures you won’t face unexpected costs or compliance issues with customs.
 Mistakes in HTS code assignment can lead to overpayments or underpayments of duties, causing potential fines and delays.